Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 The files containing the secrets get encrypted with your local key and the key on the host machine.
 So that both you and the host machine can decrypt the secret.
 A key here is an [age-key](https://github.com/FiloSottile/age) but you can use your ed25519 ssh key as an age key.

-The secrets inside of the `secrets.yaml` will then be mounted as files on your system at `/run/secrets/`.
+The secrets inside the `secrets.yaml` will then be mounted as files on your system at `/run/secrets/`.
 So every key will be a file with the value of that key.

 Example:
 ```yaml